Coding for EasyOS

 snapshot, go to the menu "Filesystem -> Easy Version Control"

-the .session folder, so will not be affected by snapshot and
+somewhere, so will not be affected by snapshot and rollback.

 Menu hierarchy